 RP Bridge is still Richard Pavlicek, and he’s got some quizzes for bridge players over here.

 Andrew Robson Bridge Club has a huge list of 53 different bridge quizzes, along with a comprehensive site that’ll teach you everything you need to know about bridge.

 No Fear Bridge hosts a weekly bridge quiz called “Learn with no Fear Bridge” and each contains a range of 20 questions.

 Bid and Made has a cool quiz called “Test your knowledge” – how much do you know about bridge?

 FunTrivia is one of the biggest user-submitted quiz and trivia sites out there; click on the link to go straight to their bridge section (for now, containing 12 quizzes)

 Learn to Play Bridge in a Day has a quiz (and answers – no cheating!) on bridge basics.

-Bridge Quizzes for Android is available from the Play Store, reportedly containing over a hundred different bridge-related quizzes.
+Bridge Quizzes for Android (not currently available) is available from the Play Store, reportedly containing over a hundred different bridge-related quizzes.